LockyChao/LockyChao.github.io/_pages/research.md

 </p>
   <p  align="center">Fig.3 Diagram of developed mobile APP</p>

-More details can be viewed in [Team Wiki](http://2017.igem.org/Team:SJTU-BioX-Shanghai).
+More details can be viewed in [Prof. Wiki](http://2017.igem.org/Team:SJTU-BioX-Shanghai).